The Cook (1918 film): Plot

 Fatty is the head chef at the "Bull Pup" restaurant where Keaton serves as the head waiter.
 One evening while service is in full flow Keaton and Fatty entertain the crowd with their dancing (despite breaking most of the plates and bottles in the restaurant in the process).
-The fun is soon spoiled when a vagrant (St. John), referred to as "Holdup Man" in the film's credits, comes in and begins ruining everyone's good time and dancing with the waitress (Alice Lake) against her will.
+The fun is soon spoiled when a "Holdup Man" comes in and begins ruining everyone's good time and dancing with the waitress against her will.
 Fatty, Keaton and the manager are no match for Holdup Man but he is subsequently scared off by Luke, Fatty's dog.
 Later, Fatty and Keaton join a pair of gentlemen in the restaurant for a big plate of spaghetti, not being able to replicate the correct way of eating it they resort to their own methods of eating one string at a time and cutting the pasta with scissors to make it shorter.

 The next day Fatty plans a fishing trip with Luke while Keaton simultaneously takes the waitress on a date to the amusement park.
 Fatty takes a shortcut through the park and knocks several people out with his exceptionally long fishing rod before arriving on the beach.
 The waitress gets separated from Keaton and is chased around the park by Holdup Man and ends up falling off the top of a roller coaster, falling into the sea.
-Holdup man is chased off by Luke yet again and Fatty and Keaton attempt to rescue the waitress but find that the key to a flotation device is "in a courthouse one mile east".
+Holdup Man is chased off by Luke yet again and Fatty and Keaton attempt to rescue the waitress but find that the key to a flotation device is in a "courthouse one mile east".
 Acting fast, they grab a rope to throw to the waitress but Keaton falls off the pier still holding the rope and drags Fatty in with him.